SWTTeam/sw_back/README.md

 * git clone https://github.com/bntufte/sw_back.git
 * git pull
 * Open the project in Spring Tool Suite 4 or equivalent.
 Perform a Maven Update Project to acquire all the necessary dependencies
-* Change the database url in applicationContext.xml along with the username and password values
+* Change the database URL in applicationContext.xml along with the username and password values

 ## Usage
 * In IDE, right click project > RUN AS > RUN AS SERVER